DinoChiesa/Apigee-Powershell-Admin/README.md

 These items may be added later as interest warrants.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.

 ## A Quick Tour

-[![Quick Tour](http://img.youtube.com/vi/5xwo4PAOeFM/0.jpg)](http://www.youtube.com/watch?v=5xwo4PAOeFM "Click to open the Quick Tour video")
+[![Quick Tour](http://img.youtube.com/vi/5xwo4PAOeFM/0.jpg)](http://www.youtube.com/watch?v=5xwo4PAOeFM "Click to open the Quick Tour video") n

 ## Pre-Requisites to use